carlosp420/nymphalidae_diversification/MS.md

 Nymphalidae are in agreement with the theoretical predictions.
-It is necessary to test whether the overall diversification pattern of Nymphalidae is congruent with events of sudden diversification bursts due to hostplant shift ["radiate-and-escape" hypothesis, eg. @fordyce2010], climatic events and shifts to closely related hostplants ("diffuse cospeciation hypothesis", eg.
+It is necessary to test whether the overall diversification pattern of Nymphalidae is congruent with events of sudden diversification bursts due to hostplant shift ["radiate-and-escape" hypothesis, e.g. @fordyce2010], climatic events and shifts to closely related hostplants ("diffuse cospeciation hypothesis", e.g.
-@mcleish2007; Voje et al. 2009) or resource-abundance dynamics hypothesis (eg. Peña and Wahlberg, 2008).
+@mcleish2007; Voje et al. 2009) or resource-abundance dynamics hypothesis [e.g. @pena2008].
 If patterns of diversification bursts are identified, it is necessary to test whether this is caused by a shift onto chemically different hostplant groups, climatic change, geography, ecological opportunity, or other factors.